grisuno/LazyOwn/COMMANDS.md

 :returns: None

 Manual execution:
-1. Ensure that the `lhost` and `lport` parameters are set with the local host and port for the reverse shell.
+1. Ensure that the `lhost` and `lport` parameters are assign with the local host and port for the reverse shell.
 2. The function downloads `Invoke-ConPtyShell.ps1` and `ConPtyShell.zip` to the `sessions` directory.
 3. Constructs a PowerShell command to run `Invoke-ConPtyShell.ps1` with the specified local IP and port.
 4. Copies the constructed command to the clipboard using `xclip`.